-Notice is hereby given that the Annual General Meeting of the Tourism Industry Association of BC will be held at the following date and location:
+The Annual General Meeting of the Tourism Industry Association of BC was held at the following date and location:

-The meeting is called for the purposes of:
+The meeting was called for the purposes of:

 - To receive the financial statements of the Association for the fiscal year ended Dec 31, 2017